How should I clean my hi-fi gear?

 Deep Cleaning and Detailing

-I’ve developed deep cleaning regimens specifically for circuit boards, chassis parts, fascias, relays and more.
-Some I’ve adapted from techniques used by manufacturers to clean laboratory test and measurement equipment and others I’ve created from scratch to suit the equipment I work on.
-All are founded on best-practice care and maintenance.
+I’ve developed deep cleaning regimens specifically for circuit boards, chassis parts, fascias and more.
+Some I’ve adapted from techniques used by manufacturers to clean laboratory test and measurement equipment, and others I’ve created to suit the equipment I work on.

-These regimens typically involve specialist cleaning products like foams and other solvents, various cleaning media, high-pressure air, a drying oven, and the removal of sensitive parts before cleaning, where necessary.
-Whilst these techniques are very effective, like any process, problems may arise when they are used incorrectly or by folks unfamiliar with them.
+All are founded on science and industry best-practice.
+They typically involve specialist cleaning products, foams and solvents, cleaning media, high-pressure air, a drying oven, and the removal of sensitive parts before cleaning, where necessary.
+Whilst these techniques are very effective, like any technical process, problems may arise when they are used incorrectly or by folks unfamiliar with them.

 Discover more from LiQUiD AUDiO